 Your request for information has now been considered.
-In respect of Section 1(1) (a) of the Act I can confirm that the Police Service of Northern Ireland does hold some information to which your request relates and this is being provided to you.
-We further consider the information you seek in request 1 and 2 are both exempt by virtue of Section 43 of the FOIA, in relation to request 3 some information is exempt by virtue of section 31 and 38 of the FOIA and have detailed our rationale as to why these exemptions apply.
+In respect of Section 1(1)(a) of the Act I can confirm that the Police Service of Northern Ireland does hold some information to which your request relates and this is being provided to you.
+We further consider the information you seek within the request is exempt by virtue of section 31 and 38 of the FOIA and have detailed our rationale as to why these exemptions apply.
 We have also provided you with links to guidance issued by the Information Commissioner's Office which we have followed in responding to your request.